Nassau County Preliminary Conference.

 What Is the Nassau County Preliminary Conference?

-At the PC, the assigned justice sets the schedule for the case: deadlines for bills of particulars, document exchange, party depositions (EBTs), any physical examinations, and the date by which the note of issue must be filed.
+At the PC, the court sets the schedule for the case: deadlines for bills of particulars, document exchange, party depositions (EBTs), any physical examinations, and the date by which the note of issue must be filed.
 Those deadlines are memorialized in a preliminary conference order.
 It is not a substantive hearing on the merits, but it is far from a formality, because the schedule set that day shapes the entire course of the litigation.

 Where Does the Preliminary Conference Fit in the Litigation Timeline?